greenboxal/doggohub/doc/ci/environments.md

 ## Making use of the environment URL

-The environment URL is exposed in a few places within GitLab.
+The environment URL is exposed in a few places within DoggoHub.

 | In a merge request widget as a link | In the Environments view as a button | In the Deployments view as a button |
 | -------------------- | ------------ | ----------- |